Survivor: Philippines

 Survivor: Philippines is the twenty-fifth season of the American CBS competitive reality television series Survivor.
-The season was filmed March 18–April 25, 2012 and premiered on September 19, 2012 with a special 90-minute episode.
+The season was filmed March 18 – April 25, 2012, and premiered on September 19, 2012, with a special 90-minute episode.
 It is the first season since Survivor: All-Stars to begin with three tribes and the seventh season overall to feature returning castaways.

 Participants' applications were due on October 4, 2011, with approximately 800 chosen for interviews in various states.
 From there, 15 new contestants were selected.
 With filming beginning in March, it marked the earliest Survivor season filming to date since Survivor: Borneo.
 The season featured the 15 new castaways competing with three returning castaways who were removed from their previous seasons due to illness or injury: Michael Skupin (passed out into a fire and suffered severe burns to his face and hands) of The Australian Outback, Jonathan Penner (removed due to a serious infection to his knee) originally from Cook Islands and later evacuated in Micronesia, and Russell Swan (removed after blacking out twice due to low blood pressure resulting from dehydration) of Samoa.

 Denise Stapley was named the winner in the final episode on December 16, 2012, defeating Lisa Whelchel and Michael Skupin in a 6–1–1 vote, marking the second time in Survivor history (after China exactly 10 seasons earlier) where all three finalists received at least one vote.
 Stapley is the oldest female winner in the show's history, and the only person to have attended and survived every Tribal Council in a single season.
 Whelchel won $100,000 as the "Sprint Player of the Season", narrowly beating out Malcolm Freberg by 0.7% of a voting margin; the closest margin in the history of the award.

 Contestants

-The contestants include 15 new players to the game and three returning players, who were previously removed from their earlier seasons due to injuries, initially split into three tribes based on animals: Tandang, Kalabaw and Matsing, meaning "Rooster", "Carabao" and "Monkey" in Tagalog respectively.
-The merged tribe Dangrayne is a take on "it's a damn rain!", which was first suggested by returning contestant Jonathan Penner.
+The contestants include 15 new players to the game and three returning players, who were previously removed from their earlier seasons due to injuries, initially split into three tribes: Tandang, Kalabaw and Matsing.
+The merged tribe Dangrayne is a take on "dang rain".

 Notable new contestants this season include The Facts of Life star Lisa Whelchel; former Major League Baseball player Jeff Kent; Miss Delaware USA 2011 and Miss USA 2011 competitor Katie Hanson; and Miss Utah Teen USA 2010 and Miss Teen USA 2010 3rd runner-up Angelia "Angie" Layton.
 Abi-Maria Gomes was originally recruited for Survivor: Tocantins because of her Brazilian heritage, however she was cut.